 The Dallas Cowboys have a pivotal season ahead of them.
 With the most talented team in the NFC East, the expectations in Dallas are always through the roof.
-Last year, they started strong but fell flat and failed to make the playoffs.
-Fast forward to 2020 and Dak Prescott and Ezekiel Elliott will again be tasked with taking this team to the playoffs and beyond.
+In 2020, they started strong but fell flat and failed to make the playoffs and last year they competed against the 49Ers.
+Fast forward to 2022, Dak Prescott and Ezekiel Elliott will again be tasked with taking this team to the playoffs and beyond.
 The Cowboys and their fan base has been craving a Super Bowl win since the early 90s.
 Two new additions that should be huge factors for the Cowboys and change their fortunes include Head Coach Mike McCarthy and first-round draft choice, wide reveiver CeeDee Lamb.

 McCarthy has championship experience as he was able to win a title in Green Bay with Aaron Rodgers.
 Lamb is a top prospect that has been torching college cornerbacks for years now.
 He has Hall of Fame talent and the Cowboys are hoping he realizes his potential very quickly.
 Dallas Cowboys tickets never last long so be sure to secure your tickets today!